hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 Understand the output of the above JSON file with the following details.

 - The `apply` payload includes the block header and the transactions that triggered the predicate.
 - The `rollback` payload includes the block header and the transactions that triggered the predicate for a past block that is no longer part of the canonical chain and must be reverted.
+(Note: This is a chief component of Chainhook's reorg aware functionality, maintaining rollback data for blocks near the chaintip.)

 > **_TIP:_**
 >